good-loop/doc/pages/policy/cookie-policy.md

 </td>
 <td>

-This is a Drift cookie designed for enabling user interactions with our site’s Chat widget (provided by Drift).
-The Chat widget requests the user’s name and email address for contact purposes.
+This is a Drift cookie designed for enabling user interactions with our site's Chat widget (provided by Drift).
+The Chat widget requests the user's name and email address for contact purposes.
 User consent for this is managed in the Chat widget itself.

 More information about Drift can be found [here](https://www.drift.com/privacy-policy/)